Moana Surfrider, A Westin Resort & Spa, Waikiki Beach Review (2026)

 If you’re visiting Hawaii for the first time, Honolulu (and the island of O’ahu) are must-visits, and I highly recommend carving out time to visit the city and explore the rest of the island during your trip.
 Unfortunately, as Hawaii is one of the most expensive U.S. states to live in and is one of the most visited states by tourists, finding affordable accommodations in Honolulu can be difficult.

-Hawaii has been on my bucket list for years, and last year during Christmas, my family and I decided that one of our family’s presents would be a trip to Hawaii the next year during winter break.
-Winter is one of the high seasons to travel to Hawaii, and in anticipation of booking my vacation to Hawaii, I decided to invest in opening a new credit card that would cut down costs for my family’s trip: the Marriott Bonvoy Boundless® Credit Card.
+Hawaii has been on my bucket list for years, and last year during Christmas, my family decided to visit Hawaii during January.
+Winter is one of the high seasons to travel to Hawaii, and in anticipation of booking my vacation to Hawaii, I decided to open a new credit card that would cut down costs for my family's trip: the Marriott Bonvoy Boundless® Credit Card.

-When I opened the Marriott Bonvoy Boundless® Credit Card, the bonus on the card was 5 Marriott Free Night Awards after spending $5,000 or more within the first 3 months of account opening.
-These free night awards were integral to enabling my family’s ability to afford traveling to Hawaii, as each free night award is worth up to 50,000 points a night, unlocking a value of up to 250,000 points that you can use to book hotels with instead of paying outright with cash.
+When I opened the Marriott Bonvoy Boundless® Credit Card in 2025, the (now expired) bonus on the card was 5 Marriott Free Night Awards after spending $5,000 or more within the first 3 months of account opening.
+These free night awards were integral to enabling my family's ability to afford traveling to Hawaii, as each free night award is worth up to 50,000 points a night, unlocking a value of up to 250,000 points that you can use to book hotels with instead of paying outright with cash.

 Since it was my family’s first time traveling to Hawaii and to Honolulu, we wanted to stay in the Waikiki Beach area, as it is known for its famous beach, shopping, and views of Diamond Head.